 In 2016, he founded the olfactory lifestyle studio, Studio FSR, which now serves international clients, over 40 boutiques across the United States, and private clients.
-He currently serves as Creative Director and works closely with Chief Artisan Tina Taylor and the other Production Staff to develop new projects, scents, and packaging and to pursue collaborative creative opportunities.
+He currently serves as Senior Advisor and works closely with Creative Director Tina Taylor to develop new projects and concepts and to pursue collaborative creative opportunities.

 Robin won and was a finalist in several national and local music composition competitions, including the MTNA (Music Teachers' National Association), Catholic Daughters of the Americas, and MMTA (Minnesota Music Teachers' Association).

-His work has been performed and smelled across the United States and Europe.
+His work has been disseminated across the United States and Europe.
 He recently premiered a multimedia piece titled "Rondo in A Major" in Rome, Italy.

-He served as the 2021 and 2023 Composition Fellow at Lutheran Summer Music Festival and Academy at Valparaiso University.
+He held the 2021 Composition Fellowship at Lutheran Summer Music Festival and Academy at Valparaiso University.
 He taught classes and private lessons and worked closely with peers and faculty from across the United States.
-He was also Director of Music at Sacred Heart Church in Frazee, MN, from 2018-2021, where he coordinated liturgical music, performed organ repertoire, and conducted the Sacred Heart choir and brass ensembles.
+He was also Director of Music at Sacred Heart Catholic Church in Frazee, MN, from 2018-2021, where he coordinated liturgical music, performed organ and piano repertoire, and conducted the Sacred Heart choir and brass ensembles.
 He currently sings as a Choral Scholar at Gethsemane Episcopal Cathedral in Fargo, ND.

-From 2020 to the present, he studies Music Composition and Philosophy at Concordia College, Moorhead, where he sings in the Concordia Chapel Choir and plays in the Concordia Handbell Choir and Concordia Gamelan Ensemble.
-His primary teachers include Dan Breedon, Tess Varner, Doug Harbin, Kevin Sütterlin, Kira Knutson, and Steve Makela.
-His upcoming plans include attending graduate school in Europe, after and during which he aspires to teach and collaborate with artists worldwide to influence the world in a relevant and critical way through art.
+Since 2020, he has studied Music Composition and Philosophy at Concordia College, Moorhead, where he sings in The Concordia Choir and plays in the Concordia Handbell Choir and Concordia Gamelan Ensemble.
+His primary teachers include Doug Harbin, Steve Makela, Tess Varner, Grigor Khachatryan, Kevin Sütterlin, and Kira Knutson.
+His upcoming plans include attending graduate school, after and during which he aspires to teach and collaborate with global artists to influence the world in a relevant and critical way through art and dialogue.